vortexmakes/RKH/doc/readme.txt

 directory branch for each port is individually customizable, so each branch can represent only choices relevant for a given CPU, operating system, compiler, etc.
-\li ( 2) Intel x86.
+\li ( 2) Ports to the 80x86 processor.
 The CPU architecture is placed as the first level of nesting within the \\portable directory.
-Examples of CPU architectures could
+Examples of CPU architectures could be: 80x86, Coldfire, S08, ARM Cortex, ARM Thumb, MSP430, etc.
-be: 80x86, Coldfire, S08, ARM Cortex, ARM, MSP430, etc. Please note that a separate directory is needed whenever the CPU architecture is significantly different.
+Please note that a separate directory is needed whenever the CPU architecture is significantly different.
-\li ( 3) Win32 Single-thread.
+\li ( 3) Ports to Win32 with scheduler emulation.
 The second level of nesting, under the CPU architecture, is the operating system used.
-\li ( 4) Microsoft Visual 2008.
+\li ( 4) Ports with the Visual Studio C++ compiler.
 The next level of nesting, under each operating system directory, is the directory for the compiler used.
+\li ( 5) RKH platform-dependent source file.
+The platform-specific source file is optional and many ports don't require it.
-\li ( 5) RKH platform-dependent include file.
+\li ( 6) RKH platform-dependent include file.
 Frequently, defines the interrupt locking method, the critical section management, among other things.
 The key point of the design is that all platform-independent RKH source files include the same \b rkhplat.h header file as the application source files.
-\li ( 6) RKH platform-dependent include file.
+\li ( 7) RKH platform-dependent include file.
 In this file is defined the data types that uses RKH.
 The key point of the design is that all platform-independent RKH source files include the same \b rkhtype.h header file as the application source files.
-\li ( 7) RKH platform-dependent source file.
-The platform-specific source file is optional and many ports don’t require it.
-\li ( 8) Freescale Coldfire V1
+\li ( 8) Ports to the Coldfire V1 processor
-\li ( 9) Use the native scheduler
+\li ( 9) using the native simple cooperative scheduler
-\li (10) Codewarrior v6.3
+\li (10) with the Codewarrior v6.3 compiler
 \li (11-13) Idem (5-7)

 <HR>